What is Blamite?

 Developer or not, you CAN be of major help to us.

 If you're skilled with C++ and/or C#, feel free to hop on board!
 We generally want people who have a rough idea how game engines work.
 Bonus points if you're well-versed in Halo's engine and how it works.

 Do keep in mind, you don't need to have 10 years of C++ experience or be some kind of pro with it.
 Really, as long as you're somewhat comfortable using it, other members of our team can help you out when need be.

 Additionally, if you aren't familiar with Halo's engine, fear not!
 We'll do our best to guide and help you with how things should/shouldn't be.Join the Team

 If you're good with the other parts of game development (Art, Music, Sound, etc), you can apply too!
 Keep in mind you won't have a ton of work for a while, but even so there are things here and there we'd like to have made.

 If you're just a regular joe who isn't skilled enough in all this stuff, you can still help too.
 Spread the word!
-Blamite is still very unknown to most people - so getting the word around will increase our chances of having talented developers hop on board.
+Blamite is still very unknown to most people - so getting the word around will increase our chances of being noticed by developers out in the wild, which means more people who might be able to hop on board.
 Go forth and represent.